coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/77.popup_query_hook/item.md

 The rest of the article will be based on a real example of an open source module that coreBOS has which uses this hook to implement the pop-up restrictions it requires without modifying any of the base code in the application.
 The module is [coreBOS Address,](https://github.com/tsolucio/coreBOSAddress) which represents a many to many relation between physical addresses and accounts/contacts.
 Any given address record can be related to many accounts and contacts while any given account or contact can have many addresses.
 You can [find the module on github.](https://github.com/tsolucio/coreBOSAddress)

-This module adds some “helper” fields on the inventory modules so you can easily select any address related to the account/contact of the record.
+This module adds some "helper" fields on the inventory modules so you can easily select any address related to the account/contact of the record.
 For example, when creating an invoice, you select an account and the billing and shipping address fields get automatically filled in.
 Now imagine that the invoice we are creating requires us to have a different billing or shipping address.
 Obviously, we want to select this address from among the different addresses that we have already created in the [coreBOS Address module.](https://github.com/tsolucio/coreBOSAddress) To make this possible, that module adds an address select field for us to click on and open a pop-up window with all the addresses, so we can select the one we need and have it update the invoice address fields for us.

 The issue is that to make this even more useful than it already is, we want the pop-up window with the addresses to show us ONLY those addresses that are related to the account and/or contact selected on the invoice.
 After all, those are the ones with higher probability of being the one we want.